Configure a Linux Python app for Azure App Service

 For more information, see Gunicorn logging.

 • Custom Flask main module: By default, App Service assumes that a Flask app's main module is application.py or app.py.
-If your main module uses a different name, then you must customize the startup command.
-For example, if you have a Flask app whose main module is hello.py and the Flask app object in that file is named myapp, then the command is as follows:
+If your main module uses a different name, you must customize the startup command.
+For example, if you have a Flask app whose main module is hello.py and the Flask app object in that file is named myapp, this is the command:

 gunicorn --bind=0.0.0.0 --timeout 600 hello:myapp